Kerzzq/prueba-python/descargas_md/72429f7f/ircraft-engines-canadian-aviation-regulations-cars.md

 4. (iv) followed by 30 seconds at 75-percent of the test condition, and
 5. (v) followed by stabilizing at idle and engine shut down, and (amended 2004/06/08)
-6. (vi) the durations specified are times at the defined conditions with the power being changed between each condition in less than
+6. (vi) the durations specified are times at the defined conditions with the power being changed between each condition in less than 10 seconds, and
-10 seconds
-, and
 (amended 2004/06/08)
 9. (9) engines intended for use in multi-engine rotorcraft are not required to comply with the medium bird ingestion portion of this section, providing that the appropriate type certificate documentation is so endorsed; and
 10. (10) if any engine operating limit(s) is exceeded during the initial 2 minutes without power lever movement, as provided by paragraph (c)(7)(ii) of this section, then it shall be established that the limit exceedence will not result in an unsafe condition.